 Since that time, she has systematically collected and documented over 2,000 children's artworks from urban and rural Australia, China and Vietnam.

-The Children's Art Achieve was donated to State Library in 2015 to continue this commitment to collect and preserve children's works.
+The Children's Art Archive was donated to State Library in 2005 to continue this commitment to collect and preserve children's works.

 — Convention on the Rights of the Child

 Win at $250 gift card for Eckersley's Art & Craft!
 Invite your child to create a painting, poem, sculpture, collage, dance, anything they dream up, and share with us on Instagram with #slqBigVoices.

 27 May, 25 Jun

 On 28 September 2018, I went to the State Library of Queensland to meet Dr Barbara Piscitelli AM.
 We had briefly met once...

 On 20 November 1989 the United Nations adopted the Convention on the Rights of the Child and opened this significant treaty for signatures...

 Hello and welcome to The Corner at Home Activities.
 Today’s activity is inspired by the exhibition, Big Voices: Children’s Art Matters...

 The Children’s Picture Diaries methodology aims to collect stories about childhood, as told by children in various formats: in story, poem, film, drawing, painting or sculpture.
 The methodology encourages the development of critical and creative thinking, literacy, intercultural understandings, and personal and social capabilities.